yang0369/technical_project_v2103/README.md

 ![image-20220110124200711](./images/image-20220110124200711.png)

-The features now have the same range and variation, time to train models.
+The features now have the same range and variation, time to train models. (*all data here are synthetic data)

 Firstly I have tried K-Means model, as K-Means is relatively memory efficient, but seems the result is not as good as I expected, most of the users are grouped into cluster 0, while only very few users are grouped individually.
 Apparently we cannot get any useful information based on their groupings.
 I guess this is probably due to the high dimensionality of our dataset, because we have too many categories in total.

 Next, I have tried Agglomerative + Dendrogram method, I think this time the result is more convicing in terms of interpretability.
 I think this is because Agglomerative is using max distance to group the similar users, so it is more sensitive to the features in sparse data.
 For example, user_A has a very rare interest that other users dont have, at the same time, user_B also has this interest, then in terms of this feature, the distance between A and B is very short while the distance with other user shall be very large.
 For K-Means, it uses average distance to group the users, thus this rare feature may not affect the overall groupings if the rest of features are similar enough.

+For the details of this analysis, please refer to my notebook - "notebooks/2.0_user_segmentation.ipynb".

 ### Reference: